hspsh/cookie-pio-iot/README.md

 # Our IOT Project :)

+## Basic requirements

+This project is based on platformio, an add-on for visual studio code.

 ## Setup

 In order to get access to secret tokens used in this project, do this: